-CHAPTER 2.
-ALTERNATIVES
+CHAPTER 2 ALTERNATIVES

-2.1.
-Alternative A - No Action Alternative
+2.1 Alternative A - No Action Alternative

 The No Action alternative is to reject the applicant's application to re-enter abandoned wellbores to explore for lithium, bromine, and other locatable minerals.
+The IDT Checklist provides a rationale for issues that were considered but not analyzed further.

-2.2.
-Alternative B - Proposed Action
+2.2 Alternative B - Proposed Action

-Under Alternative B, the BLM would approve A1 Lithium's Plan of Exploration to conduct mineral exploration by re-entering two previously cored, plugged, and abandoned oil and gas wells to test brines for economic quantities of lithium, bromine, and other potential economic locatable minerals in its unpatented placer mining claims.
-The proposed wells for exploration are Mineral

-Canyon Federal #1-3 and Sunburst #1, located off State Route 313 in Grand County, Utah.
+Under the Proposed Action, the BLM would approve A1 Lithium's Plan to conduct mineral exploration by re-entering two previously cored, plugged, and abandoned oil and gas wells to test brines for economic quantities of lithium, bromine, and other potential economic locatable minerals in its unpatented placer mining claims.
+The proposed wells for exploration are Mineral Canyon Federal #1-3 and Sunburst #1, located off State Route 313 in Grand County, Utah.
 The proposed timeline would not exceed 24 months for all phases of operation, including: